git-pull/website/code_explorer/django-vs-flask-2017.rst

 .. caution::

-   Despite the pythonic use of :meth:`~flask:Flask.Config.from_object` and the :ref:`pattern of building classes <flask:config-dev-prod> to point to classes for dev/prod setups in official documentation`, and the abundance of string to python object importation utilities, it doesn't point to a class.
+   Despite the pythonic use of :meth:`~flask:flask.Config.from_object` and the :ref:`pattern of building classes <config-dev-prod>` to point to classes for dev/prod setups in official documentation`, and the abundance of string to python object importation utilities, it doesn't point to a class.